GDP density

-GDP Density is a measure of economic activity by area.
-It is expressed as GDP per square kilometer and can be calculated by multiplying GDP per capita of an area by the population density of that area.
+GDP density is a measure of economic activity by area.
+It is expressed as gross domestic product per square kilometer and can be calculated by multiplying GDP per capita of an area by the population density of that area.
 Amongst other uses it demonstrates the effects of geography on economy.

+GDP Density

+What is GDP density

+GDP density refers to the distribution or intensity of Gross Domestic Product (GDP) within a particular area or population.
+GDP density could be interpreted as a measure of economic activity or output relative to the size of a region or population, often expressed as GDP per capita or GDP per unit of area.